eigenhombre/llbb/README.md

     !4 = !{i32 7, !"frame-pointer", i32 1}
     !5 = !{!"Apple clang version 15.0.0 (clang-1500.3.9.4)"}

-If I rip out all the extra junk I get what looks like the significant
+If I rip out a lot of extra junk, I get what looks like the significant
 bits:

     # min.c: